Spring Events in Gatlinburg

 One of the more beautiful traditions in the area, ride the sky lift up to Ober Gatlinburg for the Annual Easter Sunrise Service that begins at 5:30 AM.
 Afterwards come have a bite to eat at the Ober Gatlinburg Restaurant buffet from 7 AM-10:30 AM and chat with the locals and other out-of-towners on this special day.

 Celebrate Earth Week in Gatlinburg!
-Learn about easy green practices, enjoy music, activities and games, craft stations, food and more, including the Earth Day Festival at Mynatt Park on April 24.
-Got a runner in the family?
-The Earth Day 5K is held on April 25.
+Learn about easy green practices, enjoy music, activities and games, craft stations, food and more, including the Earth Day Festival at Mynatt Park on April 23, from 3:00-7:00 pm.
+If you have a runner in the family and wish to celebrate a great cause, check out the Earth Day 5K on April 24.

 Hiking in May is a perfect time to catch all the splendor of the Smoky Mountains in spring.
 Downtown Gatlinburg offers festivals, tons of food, and arts & crafts galore.
 And don'tforget the Dolly Parton parade in Pigeon Forge!